Somnology SlaaS®: The Trusted Telehealth Approach Amidst COVID-19

 While many businesses are rushing to develop online material in the wake of COVID-19, Somnology has successfully utilized sleep telemedicine services over the past few years with notable efficacy for the benefit of our patients, especially within the Veteran’s Association.
 Somnology’s Sleep Lab as a Service platform, better known as SLaaS®, pairs patients with Somnology’s sleep coaches for telehealth consultations to discuss their sleep health.
 Somnology’s implementation of telehealth has empowered our patients to speak directly with confidentiality with our sleep coaches enabling them to gain valuable advice regarding how to improve their sleep disorders.

-For more information on how Somnology’s telehealth program can benefit you, contact Brian Yam at bkyam@SomnologyMD.com.
+For more information on how Somnology’s telehealth program can benefit you, contact Brian Yam at [email protected].